Sean T. Kean: Legislative career

 Kean first took his seat in the Assembly on October 28, 2002, following his selection by the District 11 Republican County Committee members to fill the vacancy created by the death of Assemblyman Thomas S. Smith.
 Despite not having the endorsement of Monmouth County Republican Chair William F. Dowd and the district's other Assemblyman Steve Corodemus, Kean won the special convention vote winning a majority of the vote (113 votes) on the first ballot defeating Long Branch councilman Anthony Giordano (81 votes) and former Asbury Park mayor Carl Williams (13 votes).
 He would win election to full two-year terms in 2003 and 2005.

 In the Assembly, he was the Assistant Republican Whip from 2004 to 2008.
 In his first stint in the Assembly, Kean served in the State Government Committee and the Transportation and Public Works Committee.

 In 2007, 11th District Senator Joseph A. Palaia opted to retire at the end of his term.
 Kean sought election to the seat and defeated former professional football player and Assemblyman John Villapiano 63%-37%.
 During the first two years of his four-year Senate term, he served on the Legislative Services Commission, Labor, and Transportation Committees.
 In the next two years, he was a member of the Health, Human Services and Senior Citizens Committee and the Transportation Committee.

 As a result of the 2011 legislative redistricting, Kean's hometown of Wall Township was placed into the 30th Legislative District setting up a potential primary election with fellow Republican Senator Robert Singer.
 Kean avoided such a fight by instead successfully running for election to the Assembly alongside David Rible (who was one of Kean's Assembly successors).
 In his current term in the Assembly, he is on the Consumer Affairs and Regulated Professions Committees.

 Committees

-Committee assignments for the current session are:
+Committee assignments for the 2024—2025 Legislative Session are: